clj-grenada/lib-grenada/doc/intro.md

          (Please do, it's part of my concept.*
          *http://devchat.tv/freelancers/164-fs-teaching-and-learning-courses-wit-breanne-dyck
          (but can't find the original study :-().
+       - Also play around with data and data-map.
        - ✰ Now read the spec.
 (Only link, not the word "spec"!)
      - Checkpoint: by now you should have understood that we're dealing with Things.
 They have coordinates that link them to concrete Clojure Things.